Meniscus Repair Surgery Treatment & Diagnostics in Sadashiv Peth, Pune

 What Happens After Meniscus Repair Surgery?

-After meniscus repair surgery at Apollo Kondapur, patients are brought to the recovery area and kept under observation until the anaesthesia wears off.
+After meniscus repair surgery, patients are brought to the recovery area and kept under observation until the anesthesia wears off.
 Typically, patients go home on the same day as their surgery.

 What are the Complications Associated with Meniscus Repair Surgery?